 You can use a simple domestic steam cleaner (preferably one with interchangeable heads) to complete the clean, ensuring that your paving is the envy of your neighbours!

 What About Those Pesky Tough Stains?
-How Do You Remove These?
+How Do You Remove These From Limestone?

 We spoke earlier about tough and deep stains, and there’s no doubt that removing these requires a little more forethought and slightly different cleaning techniques.